huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 Gating Group Collections allow organizations to grant (or reject) access to all the models and datasets in a collection at once, rather than per repo.
 Users will only have to go through **a single access request**.

-To enable gating group in a collection:
+To enable Gating Group in a collection:

 - the collection owner must be an organization
 - the organization must be subscribed to the Enterprise Hub